Ehye-tech/Gemini_NodeJs_API/README.md

 **CORS:**

 - By default, this API allows requests from all origins using `cors({ origin: '*' })`.
 Update this configuration for production environments to restrict access to authorized origins.

-**Testing**

-- Unit tests are recommended to ensure the API functions as expected.
-You can use testing frameworks like Jest or Mocha for this purpose.

-**Deployment**

-- For production environments, consider deploying your Node.js application as a container image on platforms like Docker or Kubernetes.
-Configure environment variables and scaling options for your specific deployment setup.

-**License**

-(Specify the license under which your project is distributed.)

-**Contribution**

-(Outline your contribution guidelines if you welcome pull requests or other forms of community involvement.)

 **Additional Notes**

 - This API relies on Google Cloud Platform access and an API key.
 Refer to Google's documentation for details on setting up your project and API access.